Athena Cinema: Scandal

 The Athena has had its fair share of scandal.

-The Athena, in 1972, switched showing “Sexual Freedom in Denmark” for “No Deposit, No Return” because of certain complaints.
+The Athena, in 1972, switched showing Sexual Freedom in Denmark for No Deposit, No Return because of certain complaints.
 The mayor, Donald Barrett, sent the Captain of the Police department, Charles Cochran to check out the film to see what everyone in town was complaining about.
 The mayor claimed that it was the Captain's duty to check out the film and see if the complaints from citizens were warranted.

-The theater showed a very risqué movie in 1977 called “Fantasy Girls”.
+The theater showed a very risqué movie in 1977 called Fantasy Girls.
 Two cops went to see the movie and spoke with the manager.
 It was just a friendly chat but they did express their concern for such raunchy movies being shown at the theater.
 The Chief of Police, Ted Jones, told the theater to stop showing X-Rated movies.
 Although he would not say what would happen to the theater if they refused to stop showing X-Rated movies.
-The manager stopped showing the film but refused to stop showing widely accepted raunchy films such as “Clockwork Orange”.
+The manager stopped showing the film but refused to stop showing widely accepted raunchy films such as A Clockwork Orange.

-A few days later, the Chief Jones said that he is “not comfortable with police officers making decisions” regarding what is obscene and what is not.
+A few days later, the Chief Jones said that he is "not comfortable with police officers making decisions" regarding what is obscene and what is not.
 The manager of the theater, Ben Geary, completely disagreed with Jones' decision.
 Geary believed that he has done nothing wrong and that the X-rated movies are monitored.
 He said that he still disagrees with Jones's opinion.